 Commercial Gym Usage

-Many commercial gyms and franchises rely on puzzle tiles for their facility’s rubber flooring.
-In some situations, a combination of rolled rubber and puzzle tiles is great for outfitting different sections of a gym while keeping in line with your budget.
-Zogics Puzzle Tiles are manufactured using the same high quality materials and color granules as our rolled rubber flooring, making it easy to mix and match while maintaining a consistent look.
+Many commercial gyms and franchises rely on interlocking tiles for their facility’s rubber flooring.
+In some situations, a combination of rolled rubber and interlocking tiles is great for outfitting different sections of a gym while keeping in line with your budget.
+Interlocking Tiles are manufactured using the same high quality materials and color granules as our rolled rubber flooring, making it easy to mix and match while maintaining a consistent look.

 Home Gym Flooring

-Beyond commercial settings, puzzle tiles are also perfect for the home gym.
+Beyond commercial settings, interlocking tiles are also perfect for the home gym.
 They are low cost, lightweight, and easy to install.
-Several home gyms function as another room in the home; puzzle tiles are great for playrooms, as they are waterproof and easy to maintain.
+Several home gyms function as another room in the home; interlocking tiles are great for playrooms, as they are waterproof and easy to maintain.

-Puzzle rubber tiles don’t need any adhesive—they click together, so you can install by just laying it down and connecting pieces.
+Interlocking rubber tiles don’t need any adhesive—they click together, so you can install by just laying it down and connecting pieces.
 This can be done over almost any subfloor or finished floor without permanently installing them.
-Zogics Puzzle Tiles interlock so precisely that the seams are virtually invisible, so even though you don’t need adhesive, your tiles will stay put until you’re ready to remove or move them to another area.
-(For more information on installation, click here.)
+Interlocking Tiles interlock so precisely that the seams are virtually invisible, so even though you don’t need adhesive, your tiles will stay put until you’re ready to remove or move them to another area.

 - Thickest rubber flooring option